Yankees beat Red Sox after Volpe hit by pitch, forced from game

 Anthony Volpe homered in a five-run first inning, then came out after he was hit by a pitch on the left elbow as the New York Yankees beat the Boston Red Sox 9-6 on Friday night in the AL rivals' first meeting this year.

 Volpe was hit by an 88.2 mph pitch from Walker Buehler in the second, then was replaced at the start of the fourth.
-New York said Volpe was undergoing an X-ray and a CT scan.
+New York manager Aaron Boone said X-rays and a CT scan were negative.

 Aaron Judge had his ninth game with three or more hits, raising his major league-leading average to .397.
 Before a sellout crowd of 46,783, Jazz Chisholm Jr. had three hits, including a homer in the first, four RBIs and two stolen bases.
 Paul Goldschmidt also homered for the Yankees, who led 7-0 after the second and 8-1 following the fifth.